anttihaap/distributed-backup-system/REPORT.md

 Manages the existing contracts.
 Sends ping every 10 seconds.
 Checks that a contract is kept alive by checking that all contracts receive a ping.
 If a contract doesn't receive ping in 1min it will time out.
 The contract is kept in the recovery mode for the same time as the contract has been alive.
 The other participant could have maybe crashed.
 This is the time window to recover the file.

+Currently the contract will be kept in the recovery mode for the same duration as the contract has been alive.
+This should be maybe max 1 day.

 ### Contract proofs

 Modules: `node/modules/contract/contractProof.ts`